CogComp/TacoLM/README.md

 The training process will generate one directory to store the loss logs, as well as `NUM_EPOCH` directories for each epoch's model.
 You will need to add BERT's `vocab.txt` to the epoch directories for evaluation.
 See more detail in the next section on pre-trained models.

 The training data is pre-generated and formatted.
+More details [here](pattern_extraction.md).

 ### Experiments
 You can download pre-trained models in `models/` at [Google Drive](https://drive.google.com/drive/folders/1kx5Vc8iFYorWHrxHndkUzOssdeOm8oYC?usp=sharing) (0.4 G each),